hegars/voltage-blaster/README.md

 * Updated - "PC Rear" locator to make it a bit more clear the direction
 * Added - Pin numbers added for relevent pins for refernece

-Altmod
+PCB - Alternate mod
-* Removed - Unused Pins in ISA Connector
+* Removed - Unused Pins on ISA Connector

 SCH
 * Updated - Chaged to global lables